ocaml-gospel/gospel/docs/docs/language/locations.md

 [@@@gospel "predicate is_zero (x: integer) = x = 0"]
 ```

-### Attached attributes
+### Attached Attributes

-Specification bits which are semantically attached to OCaml declarations (e.g.
+Specification bits that are semantically attached to OCaml declarations (e.g.,
 [function contracts](function-contracts.md) or [type
 specifications](type-specifications.md)) should be written in an attached
-attribute, following OCaml's attachment rules:
+attribute and follow OCaml's attachment rules:

 ```ocaml
 val f: int -> int
 [@@gospel "y = f x ensures x > 0"]
 ```

-### Specification of ghost and logical declarations
+### Specification of Ghost and Logical Declarations

 When ghost and logical declarations need to be specified with a contract, the
 contract should reside in an attribute attached to the string containing the